v4rgas/peek-the-arcade/README.md

-# 🕹️ Peep the Arcade
+# 🕹️ Peek the Arcade

 A simple frontend to list and test games from platanus-hack-25-arcade forks.